I want to sponsor a continuing education course to provide CRCE® for respiratory therapists. What do I do?

 How much does the CRCE® application cost?

 There is a fee for reviewing applications and maintaining records of programs.
-Fees will vary depending on the course type (Traditional or Non-traditional) and the number of contact hours required.
+Fees are dependent on the Federal tax status of the sponsoring organization (For Profit or Not-for-Profit).
 Fees may be paid with a credit card or check.
-For more information, see CRCE fee schedule.

 How do I get a receipt for my CRCE® application?